-Daniel M. Bartels (bartels@uchicago.edu) is an Assistant Professor of Marketing at the University of Chicago Booth School of Business, Oleg Urminsky (oleg.urminsky@chicagobooth.edu) is an Associate Professor of Marketing at the University of Chicago Booth School of Business.
-Both authors contributed equally to the research.
-The authors also thank Eugene Caruso, Stephanie Chen, Emily Hsee, Yun-ke Chin-Lee, Ran Kivetz, Pete McGraw, James Pooley, Stephen Spiller, and Rob St. Louis for helpful comments on this research and thank Jarrett Fowler for superogatory research assistance.
+Daniel M. Bartels (bartels@uchicago.edu) is an Assistant Professor of Marketing at the University of Chicago Booth School of Business, Oleg Urminsky (oleg.urminsky@chicagobooth.edu) is an Associate Professor of Marketing and Charles M. Harper Faculty Fellow at the University of Chicago Booth School of Business, 6109 S. Woodlawn Avenue, Chicago, IL 60637.
+Correspondence: Oleg Urminsky.
+The authors contributed equally.
+The authors thank Eugene Caruso, Stephanie Chen, Yun-ke Chin-Lee, Ran Kivetz, Pete McGraw, James Pooley, and Stephen Spiller for helpful comments on this research and thank Jarrett Fowler, Emily Hsee, and Rob St. Louis for research assistance.
 Particular thanks to Shane Frederick for substantial feedback and advice throughout the project.
 This research was supported by a grant from the John Templeton Foundation.